rdbende/Tkinter-extension-widgets/README.md

 ### Standard label options:

-anchor, background, borderwidth, class\
+anchor, background, class, compound\
-compound, cursor, font, foreground\
+cursor, font, foreground, image\
-image, justify, padding, relief\
+justify, style, takefocus, text\
-state, style, takefocus, text\
+textvariable, underline, padding\
-textvariable, underlinewidth, wraplength
+relief, width,  wraplength

 ### Specific options:

 hovercolor (hex-color): Color when you hover the label\
 url (str): The link that you want to open\
-visited (bool): Sets the link to be visited, it's false by default\
+visited (bool): Sets the link to be visited, (default is False)\
-visitedcolor (hex-color): Color after you clicked the label
+visitedcolor (hex-color): Color after the label was clicked

 ### Generates: